wkiger2/FinalProject/README.md

 # From: https://arxiv.org/pdf/2109.04392v3.pdf
 Steps to run our programs:
 1) The dataset and model must be downloaded from here: https://drive.google.com/drive/folders/1yC46cY7UR49-FMBja1Z_AEohmLnXuEWj?usp=sharing
-2) Unzip the model and place it in the directory named "model"
+2) Unzip the model "resnet_18_derm_model_test_v2" and place it in the directory named "model"
-3) Unzip the datasets and place them in the directory named "data"
+3) Unzip the datasets "validation_dataset" & "data_train_valid_only" and place them in the directory named "data"
 4) Create conda environment
 ...TODO